JoaoAlexNunes/ntol/README.md

 ## Directory Structure
 * Each lang has it's own directory from root
 * In the root directory, the README will contain links to the resources used
-* Each lang directory will have a `hello_world` subdir with the hello world basic app and a `minigame` and a `tournament simulator` subdir.
+* Each lang directory will have a `hello_world` subdir with the hello world and fizzbuzz app basic app and a `minigame` and a `tournament simulator` subdir.

 ### Why a minigame and a tournament simulator
 * It's a greate way of showcase what I learned about the languagues,